-Subacromial bursitis is an inflammation that causes intense shoulder pain which worsens when moving the arm.
+Subacromial bursitis is inflammation of the fluid filled sac (bursa) that causes intense shoulder pain which worsens when moving the arm.

 What Causes It?

-Subacromial bursitis occurs when the small fluid-filled cushions (bursa) that sit between the shoulder bones, muscles and tendons swell and become inflamed.
+Subacromial bursitis occurs when the bursa that sits between the shoulder bones, muscles and tendons swell and become inflamed.
 The inflammation can happen suddenly due to a shoulder injury or gradually due to overuse of the shoulder muscles.

 People at risk of subacromial bursitis include:

 Jobs involving repeated overhead lifting or forceful pulling.

 Here are some common signs that can point to subacromial bursa:

 - Pain spreading down the arm towards the elbow or wrist

 - Worse pain when reaching behind the head (washing hair) or lifting the arm above the shoulder (reaching for a shelf, swimming).

 - Pain when lying on the shoulder, example when sleeping